 A booked a 4 day trip to Bergen, Norway and that would be a perfect opportunity to get a taste of what Norway had to offer.
 Once I decided the dates of the trip.
 I reached places to stay at.
 Marken Gjestehus hostel hooked me up with a free accommodation for the trip.
 Find out more about Marken Gjestehus hostel.
 In the shared dorms they give you a key to your own cupboard that you can lock.
 As well as this, the hostel is quiet and very lovely, so you can get a good night’s sleep as I have been to some hostel that has been very noisy.

 5 Days are more than enough to visit Bergen.
-Being the biggest city in Norway you would, then it would be big, but Norway only has a population of 5 million is small.
+Being the biggest city in Norway.
+You would think then it would be overcrowded.
+Norway only has a population of 5 million is small.
 The city is small, so you can cover its main attractions on foot and still have time left over.
 The City is also called the gateway to the Fjord and is a great starting point for your Fjord trip.

 The first day I got a plane from London Gatwick to Bergen that only took 2 hours with Norwegian air.
 When we arrived at the airport in Bergen we went to the bus station.
 As I heard that taxes are very expletive.
-We took the Flybuss to Bergen town that took 20 minutes and cost us £12 each for one way ticket but forget to get a student discount.
+We took the Flybuss to Bergen town that took 20 minutes.
+It cost us £12 each for one way ticket but forget with a student discount.
 The journey was so scenic.

 The hostel was only a 5 minutes’ walk from the bus station.
 When we arrived at the hostel they provided us with bedding and towels.
-The hotel comes with a lounge area, Free WIFI, kitchen so you can cook to save money, dining room and showers and toilets that are all public.
+The hotel comes with a lounge area, Free WIFI, kitchen.
+Great way to save money by cooking, dining room and showers and toilets that are all public.
 The hostel is in a great location right slap bang in the city center.

-Later that day we saw the other guy who was staying in our shared dorm room and we walk up a steep hill to get a great view of the sunset over the town and the sun sets around 10pm and one the locals at the local supermarket said it is still light until 2 am which is true.
+Later that day we saw the other guy who was staying in our shared dorm room.
+We all walk up a steep hill to get a great view of the sunset over the town and the sun sets around 10pm and one the locals at the local supermarket said it is still light until 2 am which is true.

 The next day on Friday we went out to get breakfast and we found this baguette shop selling sandwiches and they were very reasonable about £5 and I had a meat sandwich but can’t remember what type I had and it was from Baggies and image of it is shown be.